FrankC01/pysui/doc/source/graphql.rst

 Notes:
 -------

 #.
-During the execute step, if a QueryNode has public property ``owner`` it is first checked if the value
+During the execute step, if a QueryNode has public property ``owner`` it is
-    is an alias and will resolve it to the associated Sui address, otherwise the value is validated as a Sui address literal.
+    first checked if the value is an alias and will resolve it to the associated Sui address, otherwise the value is validated as a Sui address literal.
 #.
-In the ``as_document_node`` call it does not have to be constructed using DSL as the example below in Step 2 shows.
-It is
+In the ``as_document_node`` call it does not have to be constructed
-    only required that the method returns a DocumentNode.
+    using DSL as the example below in Step 2 shows.
+It is only required that the method returns a DocumentNode.

 -------
 Step 1:
 -------

-Note the required and optional methods from ``pysui.sui.sui_pgql.pgql_client.PGQL_QueryNode``:
+Note the required and optional methods from ``PGQL_QueryNode``:

 .. code-block:: python